Should you renovate your investment property?

 If those bargains are simply too hard to resist, think of them as a means to upgrade or replace things.
 Don’t simply add to your collection of possessions for the sake of a good deal; even if it is a very good deal.

 While not a revolutionary notion, it’s the ideal place to begin if your aim is a simpler, clutter-free home.

-A living within your means strategy equate to the idea that your home size should be a guide for the number of things that you have.
+A living within your means strategy equates to the idea that your home size should be a guide for the number of things that you have.
 You can minimise what you have for a simpler attitude to life rather than dreaming of bigger and better and more and more.

 Fitting into the space that is available to you is an important part of living comfortably.
 Obtaining excessive amounts of possessions is a direct way to clutter your household and life.

 Often, decluttering your home can be a much easier process if you form a plan.
 By breaking it down into smaller, more achievable goals you can turn a mountain into a molehill.

 Break it down into different stages like room by room.
 You can also divide the task into different things like furniture, books or clothing.

 Clutter in your home may also be affecting your health, both physical and mental, in a number of ways.
 Anxiety and poor sleep are just some of the potential side effects.